BigSoftVideo/CAVA360VR2.0/docs/README.md

 ## Using SLACK to communicate directly with the developers

-We are using a channel #CAVA-beta on our BigVideo workspace on Slack to share thoughts and fix issues interactively with beta-testers.
+We are using a channel #cava-beta on our BigVideo workspace on Slack to share thoughts and fix issues interactively with beta-testers.
 Please ask the developers if you would like to join.